Book a Tour →

 10–21°C

-Whale season runs from June through October as humpback whales migrate north along the Queensland coast.
-Our Stradbroke Island tour during this period offers extraordinary whale encounters that are simply impossible at other times of year.
-Winter is also the best season for hiking and outdoor activities — the Glass House Mountains, the Gold Coast hinterland, and the national parks are all best explored in the winter cool.
+Whale season runs June through October as humpback whales migrate north along the Queensland coast.
+Our Minjerribah (North Stradbroke Island) tour during this period offers extraordinary whale encounters impossible at other times.
+In 2026: Night Feast at Brisbane Powerhouse runs July 29–August 23, and the Ekka (Royal Queensland Show) runs in mid-August.

 • Ocean too cool for casual swimming (18–20°C)

-• July school holidays — crowds and price peaks at attractions
+• July school holidays — crowds and price peaks at major attractions

 🌸 Spring — September to November